DavisQBio/semester-biology/readings/R-03-dplyr.md

 ### Reshaping with gather and spread

 Keeping your data well-organized for analysis will save you headaches later on.
-There's a nice [Data Carpentry lesson here](http://www.datacarpentry.org/spreadsheet-ecology-lesson/01-format-data/).
+There's a nice Data Carpentry [lesson on spreadsheet data formatting here](http://www.datacarpentry.org/spreadsheet-ecology-lesson/01-format-data/).

 Here are four rules defining a tidy dataset: